ZulfikarOpexcg/OpcenterWikLibraryReleased/ServiceUtil.md

 <details>
 <summary><b>36.
 GetAllMfgResourceCounterCached</b></summary>
-This function is used to get all the data resource counter with some pattern, for example we have:
+This function is used to get all the data resource counter with some pattern, for example we have: 1BW01-NM1-LS, 2BW01-NM1-LS, 3BW01-NM1-LS, 1BW01-NM1-PPA if we used *BW01-NM1-LS, it will resulting 3 data
-- 1BW01-NM1-LS
-- 2BW01-NM1-LS
-- 3BW01-NM1-LS
-- 1BW01-NM1-PPA
-if we used *BW01-NM1-LS, it will result 3 data

 **Usage example**
 ```C#